matze-dd/Tex2txt/README.md

 The replacement collection in variable parms.display\_math does not work well, if single letters are taken as replacements, compare [Issue #22](../../issues/22).
-We now have chosen replacements as 'B-B-B' for English texts.
+We now have chosen replacements as 'B-B-B' for German and English texts.

 Furthermore, the English version of LanguageTool (like other proofreading tools) rarely detects mistakenly capital words inside of a sentence;
 they are probably considered as proper names.